 when should a parent seek medical attention for a Child with Ankle Pain?

 While minor ankle pain can be managed at home, there are situations where seeking medical attention is essential.
 If the child is unable to bear weight on the affected foot, experiences severe pain, swelling, or bruising, or if the pain persists for more than a couple of days, it is crucial to consult a healthcare professional.
 Additionally, any deformity, change in skin color, or signs of infection around the ankle should prompt immediate medical evaluation.

 Schedule an appointment and see a pediatric orthopedist quickly at Medical City Children’s Orthopedics and Spine Specialists.

 Flat Feet and Fallen Arches

 Some kids are born with flat feet.
 In this situation, a more normal arch may appear while they grow.
 However, there are lots of painful conditions that are connected to flat feet.
 They include Achilles tendonitis and issues with the plantar fascia.

-If your child comes into the world with flat feet and experiences foot, leg, or lower back pain, they need to be examined in our office.
+If your child comes into the world with flat feet and experiences foot, leg, or lower back pain, they need a pediatric doctor to conduct an examination.
+Doctors Shyam Kishan, Richard Hostin, and Kathryn Wiesman are leaders at Medical City Children’s Orthopedics and Spine Specialists and specialize in children.
 Flat feet exert a huge amount of pressure on the joints in the ankles, thereby leading to pain in the ankle bone and joint problems later in life.

 If your child’s ankle pain can link to his or her flat feet, we have many simple and effective treatments that we suggest.
 For example, they include changing the type of shoes they wear, custom and non-custom shoe inserts, and physical therapy (such as stretching exercises).